nickjeffrey/check_linux_multipath/README.md

 This check validates that all the SAN paths used by Linux dm-multipath are active.
 This type of check is used on bare-metal installs of Linux with physical fibre channel or ethernet connections to SAN storage.
 Linux virtual machines do not need to run this check, because their storage connectivity is provided by the hypervisor.

 In a nutshell, this script runs the ```/usr/sbin/multipathd``` command and looks for problems with the SAN paths.
+This check will tell you about SAN path issues caused by HBA failures, SAN fabric failures, patch cable disconnects, etc.

 # Requirements
 perl, SSH key pair auth